|

 and foremost, a maker of impermeable, obdurate, and often monumental

 objects.
-These objects, however, also have an imagistic quality, complete
+These objects, however, also have an imagistic quality,

-with the representational, associational, and metaphoric qualities
+complete with the representational, associational, and metaphoric

-Van Alstine mines the earth to excavate its beauty, its terrors, and
+layered like sediment.
+Van Alstine mines the earth to excavate its

-its potential for the expression of powerful and subtle aspects of
+beauty, its terrors, and its potential for the expression of powerful

-the human condition.
+and subtle aspects of the human condition.

-Even in Van Alstine's two-dimensional work - pastel drawings and color
+Even in Van Alstine's two-dimensional work - pastel drawings and

-pre-eminent.
+is pre-eminent.
 This is not to imply that the artist's work is entirely

 delimited by his perceptions of the land.
-He deals also with the figure,
+He deals also with the

-the monument, abstraction, assemblage, storytelling (particularly
+figure, the monument, abstraction, assemblage, storytelling (particularly

-myth), cultural history, and natural history; but a sense of the land,
+myth), cultural history, and natural history; but a sense of the

-which all else rests.
+ground upon which all else rests.

 SCULPTURE